eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 ```
 (
   more_flag: uint64
-  hashes: List[Bytes32, MAX_OPS_PER_REQUEST]
+  hashes: List[bytes32, MAX_OPS_PER_REQUEST]
 )
 ```

 The `pooled_user_ops_by_hash` requests UserOp mempool of all connected peers as soon as bundler node starts up.
-The node requests UserOps from the recipients mempool for a given `mempool_id` and `offset`.
+The node requests UserOps from the recipients mempool for a given `mempool` and `offset`.
+The `mempool` is the ascii encoding of the IPFS hash(including the "Qm" prefix) for the mempool, the ascii encoding of the ipfs hash has a fixed length of 46 bytes.
 The `offset` is set to `0` for the initial call.
 The recommended soft limit for PooledUserOpHashes requests is `MAX_OPS_PER_REQUEST` hashes.
 The recipient may enforce an arbitrary limit on the response (size or serving time), which must not be considered a protocol violation.
 The `more_flag` is set to 0, if the connected peer's reported hashes is <= to `MAX_OPS_PER_REQUEST`.
 Otherwise the `more_flag` is set to a value > 0.
 The value of `more_flag` can be used to determine the number of subsequent req/resp a node has to perform to refetch the missing hashes from the connected peer.

 The request/response MUST be encoded as a single SSZ-field.